Last updated: May 5, 2026

 | Married filing separately and lived with spouse during part of the tax year | $391,000 or above | $689.90 | $91.00 |

 Important note: your Part D plan premium still varies by plan.
 The table above shows only the extra IRMAA amount.
 Also, if SSA treated you as married filing separately but you actually lived apart from your spouse for the entire tax year, call SSA.
-Form SSA-44 says not to use that form for this living-arrangement issue.
+SSA-44 says not to use that form alone for this living-arrangement issue.

 Why old tax returns still affect current Medicare premiums